Sagarika-02/Ghibli-Gazette2.0/README.md

 Navigate to `http://127.0.0.1:8000/` in your browser to view the application.

-## Contributing

-Feel free to submit issues or pull requests.
-Contributions are welcome!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or inquiries, you can reach me at [your.email@example.com](mailto:your.email@example.com).

----

-**Note:** Replace `path/to/your/image.png` with the actual path to your project image, and customize the email address and other placeholders as needed.